Cone Beam Model#

 - Returns:

-Tuple[jnp.ndarray, dict] – - Reconstructed volume (jax array). - Dictionary of metadata containing recon and model parameters for each half.
+Tuple[np.ndarray, dict] – - Reconstructed volume (numpy array). - Dictionary of metadata containing recon and model parameters for each half.

 - Raises:

-ValueError – If inputs are missing or shapes are inconsistent.
+ValueError – If inputs are missing or shapes are inconsistent, if half_overlap < 2, or if the geometry has nonzero helical z-shifts.

 AssertionError – If array dimensions are invalid.